aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.25.2 (June 10, 2021) ##
+* FIX: Definitely avoid an unimportant message when upgrading to the latest version.

 ## Version 2.25.1 (June 9, 2021) ##
-* FIX: Avoid an unimportant SQL error when upgrading to the latest version.
+* FIX: Maybe avoid an unimportant SQL error when upgrading to the latest version.
 * Improvement: Maybe use less memory.

 ## Version 2.25.0 (June 8, 2021) ##